eclipse-edc/docs/developer/wip/for-contributors/control-plane/policy-monitor.md

 ## Note for implementors

-Implementors that want a [Policy functions](./entities.md#23-policy-evaluation-functions) to be evaluated at the policy monitor layer need to bind such function in the `policy.monitor` scope.
+Implementors that want a [Policy function](./entities.md#23-policy-evaluation-functions) to be evaluated at the policy monitor layer need to bind such function to the `policy.monitor` scope.

 Since the policy evaluation happens in background, the `PolicyContext` does not contain `ParticipantAgent` as context data.